aamitn/URLShortener/README.md

         *   Access the Tomcat Manager web interface at `http://localhost:8080/manager/html` (replace with your Tomcat server address).
         *   Log in with your Tomcat manager credentials.
         *   Navigate to the "WAR file to deploy" section.
-        *   Choose the `shorten.war` file using the file upload button.
+        *   Choose the `shortener.war` file using the file upload button.
         *   Click the "Deploy" button.
 3.  **Configure Variables on deployed war:**